verghost/vlc-lua-docs/index.md

 | [Playlist Parsers](https://verghost.com/vlc-lua-docs/t/playlist) | Scripts called to handle files when VLC is given a specific URL (e.g. when VLC gets http://somewebsite.com/playlist/id_string") | /lua/playlist/ | 0.9+ |
 | [Services Discovery](https://verghost.com/vlc-lua-docs/t/sd) | Used to generate media from a service (found on the sidebar) | /lua/sd/ | 1.1+ |

-### Special Identifiers
+### Special Functions
-While a custom script is running, VLC will look for a number of different identifiers (names of functions or variables).
+While a custom script is running, VLC will provide (and try to execute) a number of different functions.
 How they are defined and implemented determines the look and functionality of a script, or whether the script runs at all.
 Different script types expect different identifiers to be defined, so see the type pages for more detail.

 ## Modules
 In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3).
-Modules are available via the global `vlc` table, depending on the type of script that is running.
+VLC's Lua Modules are available via the global `vlc` table and are assigned their own symbols (e.g. `vlc.config` => configuration module).
+Depending on the type of script that is running, certain modules may not be available.

 | Name | Symbol(s) | Description | Availability |
 | ---- | --------- | ----------- | ------------ |